bbandaa-co/emergence-external/README.md

-# Emergence — Toolkit
+# Emergence Tooling

 A set of generative brand tools that treat a mark the way we treat a company: as latent potential waiting to unfold.
 Each tool lives in a tab at the top and renders to a canvas you can export as PNG, SVG, or MP4.
 A small system for compounding simple inputs into something that grows.

 ## Tools
 Parent Brand : Organic Branching